romans-adi/finans-flux/README.md

 <!-- PROJECT DESCRIPTION -->
-<h1 align="center">FinansFlux</h1>
+<h1 align="center">Finans Flux</h1>

 <p align="center">
   <img src="https://github.com/romans-adi/finans-flux/assets/83185550/fd2316c2-39c9-4f44-a442-b27f7e3242a1" alt="logo-color" width="300" height="300" />
 </p>

 # <a name="about-project"></a>
+<p align="center">Finans Flux is your go-to app for effortless financial management.</p>

+<p align="center">With FinansFlux, you can:</p>

+- **Track Your Expenses:** Easily record and monitor your daily expenses, allowing you to stay on top of your spending habits.

+- **Create Categories:** Organize your expenses by creating custom categories, making it simple to see where your money is going.

+- **Budget Control:** Take charge of your finances by setting budgets within the app.
+FinansFlux helps you stick to your financial goals.

-FinansFlux is your go-to app for effortless financial management.
-Track your expenses, create categories, and stay in control of your budget with ease, all in one streamlined platform.
-Say goodbye to financial stress and hello to financial clarity with FinansFlux.
+<p align="center">Say goodbye to financial stress and hello to financial clarity with FinansFlux.</p>
 <!-- TABLE OF CONTENTS -->

 ## Table of Contents